 Multi-stop routing in Maps

 While I don't really have the time for a long road trip right now with a baby to take care of, I'm happy to see that Apple has finally added this functionality to the Maps app.
 It's something that many people, including myself, have been wanting to see added for a long time, and Apple finally added multiple stops to routes in iOS 16.
 The days of just having Point A to Point B on your Maps turn-by-turn directions will be no more — in fact, with iOS 16, you'll be able to plan trips out with up to 15 stops.

 The process of adding multiple stops to a route is easy enough: Search for your destination, map it out, and then search for more stops to add along the way.
 You can even tell Siri to add more stops while you're on the road.
 I did notice one thing about multi-stop routing that I didn't particularly like, though.
 Rather than automatically optimizing the route to be the most efficient, you'll have to rearrange the order of stops manually.
 I wish that Maps could use intelligence to automatically make your route the most efficient, but perhaps that is but a fever dream.

 iCloud Shared Photo Library

-That's the one thing I really noticed in my brief testing of the feature.
-Maybe this will change by the time the final version of iOS 16 drops in the fall, but I honestly won't be able to fully test the feature out the way it was intended until my husband and the rest of my family get iOS 16 later this year.
-I also believe that you can only be in one iCloud Shared Photo Library at the moment, so it's definitely not designed to be used with say, your entire circle of friends and coworkers.
+You can only be in one iCloud Shared Photo Library too, so it's definitely not designed to be used with say, your entire circle of friends and coworkers.
 I mean, there are always still Shared Albums for things like that.

 An iOS update that's jam-packed with features